jpsca/pyceo/README.md

 Features:

-* Support position based and named arguments.
+* Support positional and named arguments.
 * You can define a default action
 * Uses the docstring of the actions as help.